NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 Dear Faculty,

-Explain why you have a commitment to the course, and what you will do with the degree when you are finished.
+• Explain your commitment to the course and what you will do with the degree when you are finished.

 Yours sincerely,